rlratcliffe/tdd-katas/calculator/fraction-lib/README.md

 ## Questions
 - Need to have different class to represent whole numbers?
 Convert fractions to whole numbers?
 1/1 -> 1?
 - If I've implemented a custom equals and the custom equals that also simplifies.
 Using the same simplify in the equals and in plus, will incorrectly show a fraction as being simplified when it hasn't.
+- Related to the above, moving the equals class helps with this a bit, but is there a way to document that certain tests should be more prioritized because fixing those tests might fix issues in aother test?
+Or is that the wrong problem.

 ## How to Use this Package